 Example of a simple system.
-Boxes represent the processes that make the items quantities change.
+Boxes represent the processes that change the items quantities.
 Circles represent the items that can change.

 The arrows going into a box show which items are required for the process.
 The items that point towards a process are the inputs that will be consumed by the process.
 When a item is consumed by a process, the item quantity gets smaller.